-ROGER W. FERGUSON, JR., 62, is President and Chief Executive Officer of TIAA and CREF.
+ROGER W. FERGUSON, JR., 63, is President and Chief Executive Officer of TIAA and CREF.
 He joined TIAA-CREF following his tenure at Swiss Re, where he served as Chairman of the firm's America Holding Corporation, Head of Financial Services and member of the Executive Committee from 2006 to 2008.
 Dr. Ferguson is a fellow of the American Academy of Arts & Sciences and a member of the Academy's Commission on the Humanities and Social Sciences.
-Dr. Ferguson has served on the Boards of Directors of International Flavors & Fragrances Inc. and Covariance Capital Management, Inc. (a wholly owned subsidiary of TIAA) since 2010 and Audax Health since 2011.
-He also serves on the boards of several nonprofit organizations, including Prium, the Institute for Advanced Study, the American Council of Life Insurers, Memorial Sloan-Kettering Cancer Center, Math for America, Partnership for New York City, and as co-chair of the Board of Trustees of the Committee for Economic Development.
+Dr. Ferguson has served on the Boards of Directors of International Flavors & Fragrances Inc. and Covariance Capital Management, Inc. (a wholly owned subsidiary of TIAA) since 2010 and served as a director of Audax Health from 2011 until 2014.
+He also serves on the boards of several nonprofit organizations, including the Institute for Advanced Study, the American Council of Life Insurers, Memorial Sloan-Kettering Cancer Center, Math for America, and Partnership for New York City.
 He is a member of the Advisory Board of Brevan Howard Asset Management LLP.
-He is chairman of the Economic Club of New York and a member of the Business-Higher Education Forum, the International Council of Advisors of the China Banking Regulatory Commission, Council on Foreign Relations, the Harvard University Visiting Committee for the Memorial Church, and the Group of Thirty.
+He is Chairman of the Business-Higher Education Forum and is a member of the Economic Club of New York, the Conference Board, the International Council of Advisors of the China Banking Regulatory Commission, Council on Foreign Relations, the Congressional Budget Office Panel of Economic Advisors, the Harvard University Visiting Committee for the Memorial Church, and the Group of Thirty.
 Dr. Ferguson holds a B.A., an M.A. and a Ph.D. in Economics, and a J.D., all from Harvard University.
 Dr. Ferguson provides in-depth knowledge of TIAA operations, sound business judgment, extensive knowledge of the finance industry and familiarity with governmental oversight of the financial services industry.

-LISA W. HESS, 58, has been President and Managing Partner of Sky Top Capital since 2010.
+LISA W. HESS, 59, has been President and Managing Partner of Sky Top Capital since 2010.
 She was Chief Investment Officer of Loews Corporation from 2002 to 2008.
-She has been a director of Covariance Capital Management, Inc. (a wholly owned subsidiary of TIAA) since 2012, of Radian Group, Inc. since 2011, and is a trustee of the Pomfret School and the Richard W. Wolfson Family Foundation.
+She has been a director of Covariance Capital Management, Inc. since 2012 and of TIAA-CREF Trust Company, FSB since 2015 (both companies are wholly owned subsidiaries of TIAA).
+She has also served as a director of Radian Group, Inc. since 2011, and is a trustee of the Pomfret School and the Richard W. Wolfson Family Foundation.
 Ms. Hess served as a trustee of the William T. Grant Foundation and the Chapin School until 2013.
 She earned a B.A. from Harvard University and an M.B.A. from the University of Chicago.
-Ms. Hess provides expertise in the areas of investment management and finance.
+Ms. Hess provides expertise in the areas of investment management and finance and qualifies as an "audit committee financial expert" under SEC guidelines.

-EDWARD M. HUNDERT, 57, has been the senior lecturer in Medical Ethics since 2007 and director of the Center for Teaching and Learning since 2011 at Harvard Medical School.
-He has also been an independent consultant for Huron Consulting Group since 2011.
+EDWARD M. HUNDERT, 58, is Dean for Medical Education and Daniel D. Federman, M.D.
+Professor in Residence of Global Health and Social Medicine and Medical Education since 2014, and was director of the Center for Teaching and Learning from 2011 to 2014 and senior lecturer in Medical Ethics from 2007 to 2014 at Harvard Medical School.
+He also served as an independent consultant for Huron Consulting Group from 2011 to 2014.
+He serves on the faculty of the Massachusetts General Hospital Center for Law, Brain and Behavior.
 Dr. Hundert earned a B.S. from Yale University, an M.A. from Oxford University, and an M.D. and psychiatry residency training from Harvard Medical School.
 Dr. Hundert provides experience in higher education and the medical services industry.